Porgramming-Hero-web-course/batch-4-assignment-1-AsifMohammedSifat/README.md

 }
 ```

-If we call the function add_money(1000 + '1000') with the parameter, the current balance will be 10001000.
-This can be a danger!!!
+If we call the function add_money('1000') with the parameter, the current balance will be 10001000. (assume current balance is 1000) This can be a danger!!!

 To solve this problem, we need to set a guard that can monitor these issues.
 That's why a type guard is necessary.

 TypeScript is concerned with types.
 There are 3 types of guards:
 1. typeof
 2. in
 3. instanceof